Kristina01111000/Drws_site/README.md

 Fix order of youtube playlist for srs
 Change youtube srs titles from episode to lesson Change srs on site and quizzes to lesson from part
-Fix quizzes -> add write in essays for the quizzes i had problems with